-2.2 Preliminary Deliberative Subsystem Component
+2.2 Core Deliberative Components

-Based on the functional description of the cognitive controller system of the DREAM architecture (see section above, and Annex 5.2), preliminary implementations of the deliberative subsystem and script manager components have been formulated.
+Based on the functional description of the cognitive controller system of the DREAM architecture (see section above, and Annex 5.2), core implementations of all WP6 components have been formulated.
+This section will discuss the Deliberative subsystem component.
+For full context, the sandtrayServer, sandtrayEvent, systemGUI and scriptManager component descriptions are also described here as they tightly interact with the deliberative subsystem.

 These first versions of the components are defined in terms of the input and output ports, following the guidelines established in the software engineering standards (WP3).
-These preliminary versions are directly informed by the development of the WP6 control architecture in Y1, where each subsystem was defined in terms of the interactions with other subsystems, and their functions as outlined in the DREAM DoW.
+These versions are directly informed by the development of the WP6 control architecture in Y1, where each subsystem was defined in terms of the interactions with other subsystems, and their functions as outlined in the DREAM DoW.
 Please refer to Figure 1 to provide this context.
+In the third year of the project, this was more tightly specified (down to the port level) for functional implementation; please see the diagram in Annex 7.3 for full details of port names, port types, and message structures for primitives.